If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out!

 16. Turquoise + Orange Fall Tablescape

 You have to agree, the color combination looks amazing.
-All the elements of fall are perfect on your table.
+All the elements of fall are perfect to pull off a beautiful Thanksgiving table setting.

 17. Party Table Setting